Izzyhums/insurance-charges-prediction/README.md

 Key Findings
 1. Smoking status is the single strongest predictor of charges — smokers pay ~4x more than non-smokers on average ($32,050 vs $8,434).
-2.BMI alone has minimal effect, but combined with smoking, it nearly doubles charges further (obese smokers: $41,558 vs    non-obese smokers: $21,363).
+2. BMI alone has minimal effect, but combined with smoking, it nearly doubles charges further (obese smokers: $41,558 vs    non-obese smokers: $21,363).
 3. Age contributes a steady, moderate increase in charges.
 4. Sex, region, and number of children have minimal influence on charges.